skalski/Watchdog/README.md

 # Watchdog
- Deamon to watch and quit raging tasks on Windows
+ Deamon to watch, restart and quit raging tasks on Windows

+ ## Why
  I got problems with 3rd Party Software that locks my CPU randomly.
+The Vendor of this software wasn't able to solve this issue.
- So i decided to use this little tool.
+ So i decided to create this little tool.
+And well, it makes my life easier.

+ ## What
- This tools works also with multiple threads with the same name.
+ This Tools works also with multiple threads with the same processname as well as single processes.
  Each thread will be watched by its own thread.

- Its written in C# for Windows (not sure if it can be proted to *nix)
+ Its written in C# with .net for Windows (not sure if it can run on *nix with mono)

  Usage:
  watchdog --help    <- for help

- Example;
+ Example:
+ watchdog -n outlook -c 90 -t 10
+ This will watch a Process named "outlook" - if the average CPU Load goes over 90% within 10 Minutes, watchdog will shutdown the application.

+ Example:
- watchdog -n outlook -c 90
+ watchdog -n outlook -c 90 -t 5 -r

- This means every process named "outlook" will be watched.
-If the average CPU usage hits 90% in a timeframe of 10 minutes, the task will be killed.
+ This will watch a Process named "outlook" - if the average CPU Load goes over 90% within 10 Minutes, watchdog will shutdown the application and restart it again.

+ Example:
+ watchdog -n outlook -t 5 -r
+ This will watch a Process named "outlook", watchdog will shutdown the application and restart it again after 5 Minutes if the Process isn't available anymore.

+Feel free to contribute or open an issue here in Github.
 Cheers :-)